EIN National Filing

 EIN and Federal Tax ID are the same thing—a 9-digit number identifying your business to the IRS.

-Get Your EINWhat You'll Learn
+Get Your EIN

 When starting a business, the alphabet soup of tax identification numbers can feel overwhelming.
 EIN, Federal Tax ID, FEIN, TIN—what do they all mean?
 More importantly, which one do YOU actually need?
 This guide cuts through the confusion.